 This model should be fitted by a professional unless you are already confident that a) it’ll fit your sink arrangement and b) that you know how to do so.

-General Electric has been making garbage disposal units under their distinctive Disposal brand for over a decade.
+General Electric has been making garbage disposal units under its distinctive Disposal brand for over a decade.
 As such, homeowners often find they are replacing a previous Disposal unit with a new one and stick to the same brand because they know what they’re getting.

 The models reviewed run from 1/3 horsepower up to ¾ horsepower with greater capacity.
 They’re continuous feed, not batch feed models all, so they need to be turned on before they’ll work and then turned off when you’re done.
 They will not respond to waste being pushed inside the machine by turning it on automatically; that’s a batch feed process.